-Although we provide our suppliers with rolling forecasts of our production requirements, their ability to provide wafers to us is limited by the available capacity.
+Although we provide our suppliers with rolling forecasts of our production requirements, their ability to provide wafers to us is limited by their available capacity.
 For example, we believe the strong increase in industry-wide demand for electronic equipment for remote work arrangements as a result of the COVID-19 pandemic has resulted, and will continue to result, in capacity shortages of our suppliers.
-As a result, this lack of capacity has at times constrained our product sales and revenue growth.
+This lack of capacity has at times constrained our product sales and revenue growth and may do so again in the future.
 In addition, an increased need for capacity to meet internal demands or demands of other customers could cause our suppliers to reduce capacity available to us.
 Our suppliers may also require us to pay amounts in excess of contracted or anticipated amounts for wafer deliveries or require us to make other concessions in order to acquire the wafer supply necessary to meet our customer requirements.
-If our suppliers extend lead times, limit supplies or the types of capacity we require, or increase prices due to capacity constraints or other factors, our revenue and gross margin may materially decline.
-We may also be required to increase the prices of our products in order to remain profitable, which could result in a loss of customers.
-In addition, if we experience supply delays or limitations, our customers may reduce their purchase levels with us and/or seek alternative solutions to meet their demand, which could materially and adversely impact our business and results of operations.
+If our suppliers extend lead times, limit supplies or the manufacturing capacity we require, or increase prices due to capacity constraints or other factors, we may, in turn, have to increase the prices of our products in order to remain profitable, and our customers may reduce their purchase levels with us and/or seek alternative solutions to meet their demand.
+If any of the foregoing occurs, our revenue and gross margin may materially decline, which could materially and adversely impact our business and results of operations.
 Delays in increasing third-party manufacturing capacity may also limit our ability to meet customer demand.